 Understanding how and when probiotics are useful will help you decide whether they are the best solution for your animal.

--Dr. B Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+-Dr. B Don Bramlage, DVM, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.